 That’s because it depends on when you bought and if you need the money or not.

 If you bought low and the current price represents a high for you, it wouldn’t be a terrible idea to cash out at today’s prices, which are better than they have been for many months.

 If you are wondering whether it is a good time to enter the precious metals markets, I’d say that I generally feel that silver at least is undervalued and the current spot price is good enough to establish an initial position and then start a montlhly dollar cost averaging purchase plan.

 I prefer silver and gold bullion to “paper” because it is something you can see and verify.

 Bullion is also very liquid (and fun to collect).
 You can take it to almost any established economy in the world and quickly convert to local currencies, possibly without exchange fees.

 It is also fairly easy to trade between individuals without reporting to tax collectors.

-The easiest way to purchase bullion is buying from a reputable online dealer like Bullion Vault.
+The easiest way to purchase bullion is buying from a reputable online dealer.
 This requires no trip to a coin shop that may or may not be reputable.
 By buying online, you have access to a better selection of gold and silver bullion products.

 Another way to purchase bullion is by visiting a local coin or pawn shop.
 With everything there are pros and cons.
 By buying your coins in person, you can see what you are getting, but the selection may be low and the premiums (transaction fee you pay above the spot price), may be unreasonable.